 Ali was born in a small village near Kilifi town near Mombasa.
 The fourth son of a fisherman, he grew up amongst the smell of waves and marine lives.
 Ali was special.
 The sea attracted him as she did no other in their small village.
 The sea called out to him, spoke to him in hushed tones.
-The sea gave him catch when all his friends were sent home by her wild groans and frightening waves.
+The sea gave him catch when all his friends were sent home by her thundering rages and her menacing sinister waves.
 Ali never knew his mother.
 The sea was his mother, his friend, his guide.
 The sea spoke to him, invited him into her loving lilting embrace, while she fought the demons gnawing at her.
 Yes, Ali was mwana wa bahari…the son of the sea.

 Tonight the pink moon draped the ocean with silver.
 Sparkling depths of shine called out to the thin strip of white shore afar.
 The night was a gallant show of riches.
 Even the scales of his catch lay on his dhow shrouded in a silvery coat.